Featured Gallery

 Black and White Photography

-I’ve always loved black and white photography.
-It sees the world in a very different way and for many years I was purely a black and white photographer.
-Digital photography has made the creative process of black and white photography so much easier.
+I’ve always loved black-and-white photography.
+It sees the world in a very different way and for many years I was purely a black-and-white photographer.
+Digital photography has made the creative process of black-and-white photography so much easier.
 Toners, different film and paper styles are just a click of a button away.
-Experimenting is so much easier and if you don’t like the results you can revert back to a previous version.
-That said, I do look back at the Norfolk project with its gritty black and white photography with a great deal of fondness.
+Experimenting is so much easier and if you don’t like the results you can revert to a previous version.
+That said, I do look back at the Norfolk project with its gritty black-and-white photography with a great deal of fondness.

 Copper Tones